Hans Vilhelm Cederfeld de Simonsen

 Hans Vilhelm Cederfeld de Simonsen (1777–1836) was a Danish landowner and government official.
 He served as the Diocesan Governor and County Governor of several different counties in Denmark and Norway.

+Early life and education

+His father was Lorentz Christian Ernst Cederfeld de Simonsen, who in 1776 had married Anne Sophie Simonsen and thereby fulfilled the condition to take possession of the Erholm Manor on the island of Funen.
+His paternal grandfather was Bartholomæus de Cederfeld.
+He became a student in 1794 with a Cand.jur. degree.